How I Became A Full Time Blogger

 My brother also helped me create a Media Kit and Rate Sheet around this time.
 These are essentially like your resume and pricing list that you send to companies when trying to pitch your services.

-March 2019: My Beautycounter Income + the small amount of money I was making from the blog officially matched my base salary from my recruiting job, and we decided that I was going to put in my notice at work.
+March 2019: The small amount of money I was making from the blog + affiliate income officially matched my base salary from my recruiting job, and we decided that I was going to put in my notice at work.
 It was really hard for me to do, as I was coming up on my 5 year anniversary with the company and really enjoyed working for them.
 But I knew it was the right choice.

 This same month, I worked with a lawyer to turn Mary’s Whole Life into an official LLC.
 The more brand partnerships I received, I knew it needed to happen to protect myself if anything should ever happen.